Skip to content

 Sibbe

-Aria Rostami has always been on my list of favorite artists.
-That is precisely why, back in December of 2012, I have asked him to contributed towards Headphone Commute’s benefit compilation for the victims of Hurricane Sandy, titled, … and darkness came.
-It’s only fitting that Rostami’s latest full length release on Audiobulb Records opens up with the same piece, “Delta” – it sets that tone of grayscale nostalgia, for things neither forgotten nor ever known.
+Aria Rostami has always been on my list of favourite artists.
+That is precisely why, back in December of 2012, I asked him to contribute towards Headphone Commute’s benefit compilation for the victims of Hurricane Sandy, titled, … and darkness came.
+It’s only fitting that Rostami’s latest full-length release on Audiobulb Records opens up with the same piece, “Delta” – it sets the tone of grayscale nostalgia, for things neither forgotten nor ever known.
 It’s in that state of euphoric amnesia and slow drifting noir-fi that we become familiar with Sibbe, as it begins to open up throughout its first part, second and third.

 On the surface, the album is slightly ominous, strangely haunting and prophetic.
 Incongruent with the depiction of marble statues on its cover, the story in music is thermal, sincere and organic.
 It is a breathing document of lands far away, reached with our ears by means of obscurity, distorted perception and at times covert eavesdrop.
 Incorporating field recordings captured and transferred in secret from Iran, Rostami reflects on the land of his parents, and the invisible separation between two worlds (his birthplace being San Francisco), often cultural, mostly geographical, but always misunderstood.